sinabaghal/sinabaghal.github.io/_pages/deepsmoothingv2.md

 Deep smoothing focuses on applying deep learning methods to generate smooth, arbitrage-free implied volatility surfaces.
 For someone unfamiliar with quantitative finance, this problem can be summarized as follows: Imagine you are given a set of points $$(k, \tau, iv)$$ representing market data.
 These points form part of a 3D surface that we aim to construct with two key objectives:

-- We need to fit the market data accurately.
+- We need to fit the market data.
 - We must ensure that the surface meets certain curvature properties.
 In quantitative finance, this means creating an arbitrage-free surface.
 Mathematically, this translates to minimizing a specified loss function across the entire surface.